-Statistical Analyses.
-The mean values of all replicates were used in the calculations.
-The IC50 values were determined using GraphPad Prism (version 7).
+The means of all replicates were used in calculations.
+IC50 values were determined using GraphPad Prism (version 7) (GraphPad Software, La Jolla, CA).
 Data were processed with Microsoft Excel 2010 (Microsoft, Redmond, WA).
-To evaluate significance for induction studies, data were analyzed using one-way ANOVA with the results examined for statistical significance using the Bonferroni procedure in the XLSTAT add-in for Microsoft Excel (Addinsoft, New York, NY).
-When necessary, data were examined for outliers using the Grubbs' test (Grubbs, 1950).
-The Grubbs' Test for Outliers module of the XLSTAT add-in for Microsoft Excel (Addinsoft, New York, NY) was used to perform the analysis.
-All studies were conducted at QPS, Solvo, or Sekisui XenoTech (Kansas City, KS) in accordance with company-specific standard operating procedures, in the spirit of good laboratory practice (GLP).
+To evaluate significance for induction studies data was analyzed using one-way ANOVA with the results examined for statistical significance using the Bonferroni procedure in XLSTAT add-in for Microsoft Excel® (Addinsoft, New York, NY).
+When necessary, data was examined for outliers using the Grubb's test (Grubbs F.E, 1950).
+The 'Grubbs test for Outliers' module of XLSTAT add-in for Microsoft Excel® (Addinsoft, New York, NY) was used to perform the analysis.
+All studies were conducted at QPS (Newark, DE), Solvo (Szeged, Hungary), or Sekisui XenoTech (Kansas City, KS) in accordance with company specific standard operating procedures (SOP), in the spirit of GLP.

-Estimation of Liver Concentrations in Human
+Estimation of liver concentrations in human

 The maximal concentration in human liver was estimated using Phoenix WinNonlin and two approaches.
-The first considered the relationship between rat and monkey liver to plasma ratios, where the monkey liver to plasma ratio was scaled allometrically to human based on body weight with an exponent of 0.37.
-The exponent was derived using the average mouse, rat, and monkey liver to plasma ratios determined at nonsaturating dose levels of nine GalNAc siRNAs during pharmacokinetic/pharmacodynamic studies.
-The second approach relied on simulations derived from fitting of the average liver pharmacokinetic profile observed in monkey and allometric scaling clearance (CL) (exponent 0.75) and volume (V) (exponent 1).
+The first considered the relationship between rat and monkey liver to plasma ratios where the monkey liver to plasma ratio was scaled allometrically to human based on body weight with an exponent of 0.37.
+The exponent was derived using the average mouse, rat and monkey liver to plasma ratios determined at non-saturating dose levels of nine GalNAc-siRNAs during PK/PD studies.
+The second approach relied on simulations derived from fitting of the average liver PK profile observed in monkey and allometric scaling CL (exponent 0.75) and V

+(exponent 1).
 The estimated liver concentrations were within 2.5-fold of each other using all methods and the mean concentration was used as an input for the DDI risk assessment.
-The estimated liver concentrations are based on total concentrations and not reflective of free concentrations or discriminative of location (i.e., hepatocytes, endocytic pathway vs. endoplasmic reticulum).
+The estimated liver concentrations are based on total concentrations and not reflective of free concentrations, or discriminative of location (i.e. hepatocytes, endocytic pathway vs endoplasmic reticulum).